tuengominh/tuengominh.github.io/_assignments/week-06-electronics-design.md

 <p>As mentioned at the beginning of the assignment, I only intended to turn all the LEDs on this week.
 However, writing the code for a working LED dice is quite easy, therefore I went ahead with finishing it.</p>
 <pre class="bg-light py-2 mt-0">
 <code>
+    /*
+    assign output and input pins to variables
+    */
     int LED_1 = 8;
     int LED_2 = 9;
     int LED_3 = 1;